 Agricultural systems have been used over the years by farmers to produce food for humanity.
 These systems are affected by climatic conditions, vegetation and crops in different areas.
 This means that these factors in no small way determine the type of system that could be used in an area for production.

 For instance, tree crops are planted in the Southern part of Nigeria because this part, which is known as the rain forest zone, can support tree crops very well, while the Northern part known as the savanna zone is mainly used for growing grain and cereal crops like maize and rice

 Agricultural systems entail what we call farming and cropping systems.
 In this unit, we shall be discussing the various types of farming and cropping systems that have been used over the ages to date.

 Meaning of Farming Systems:

-Farming system simply means the different types of agricultural practices used by farmers around the world for the production of plants and animals.
-It may be defined as a system which encompasses the farmer, the farm, types of crops grown, the livestock reared and the technology used in carrying out various farm operations to achieve maximum yield.
+The farming system simply means the different types of agricultural practices used by farmers around the world for the production of plants and animals.
+It may be defined as a system which encompasses the farmer, the farm, the types of crops grown, the livestock reared and the technology used in carrying out various farm operations to achieve maximum yield.

 TYPES OF FARMING SYSTEMS

 Shifting cultivation is a system of farming where a farmer cultivates on a piece of land for some years, until yields start to decrease.
 The farmer now abandons such land and moves to a different location without having the intention to go back to the original area.
 He may, however, return to the area again by accident.